 And don't forget to bring our free Vancouver Island Bucket list with you so you can check off all the hidden gems on the island as you go.

 Don’t forget to bring your video equipment to capture the incredible scenery of the island!
-We use a GoPro 7 black and the perfect travel-size drone DJI Spark to film our adventures and compile the materials into an amazing travel video!
-For a full review of the top 7 best travel drones in 2019, CLICK HERE
+We use a GoPro 7 black and the perfect travel-size drone DJI Mavic Mini to film our adventures and compile the materials into an amazing travel video!
+For a full review of the top 7 best travel drones in 2019, CLICK HERE.

 If you have 1 week on Vancouver Island